A. The applicant shall submit an application on a form supplied by the Board.

 (a) Verification of medical education;

-(b) Written statements from the program directors of each of the applicant's accredited training programs which:
+(b) Written and electronic statements from an authorized official of each of the applicant's accredited training programs which:

 (i) Summarize the experience and performance of the applicant during training;